 King Edward’s School, Witley

 One of the oldest co-educational independent schools in the country, King Edward’s is for pupils aged 11 to 18, and has a fantastic reputation for pastoral care.
 Its pioneering approach to co-ed boarding, with paired boys’ and girls’ houses, is ideal for siblings.
 The school is situated in beautiful Surrey countryside, but only 45 minutes from both of London’s major international airports.
-The IB is taught in the Sixth Form and a Pre-IB course is offered in the Fifth Form.
+The IB and A Levels (from 2015) are taught in the Sixth Form and a Pre-Sixth Form course is offered in the Fifth Form.

-AddressKing Edward’s School, Witley, Surrey, GU8 5SG, England, UK
+AddressKing Edward’s Witley, Godalming, Surrey, GU8 5SG, England, UK

 Total number of pupils: 400